6 Best Car Wash Mitts of 2023

 The thing with a lambswool mitt is that it needs washing thoroughly after each use, but this has to be done by hand.
 Then, it has to air dry.
 Do not throw this in the dryer.

 I like the design of the Mothers wash mitt – with a separate thumb.
 It helps to give you more control and feels more ‘natural’ (if that’s such a thing).
 The thick woolen pile gives excellent cleaning abilities.
 It helps to lift and trap the dirt until you’re ready to rinse it out in the clean bucket.

 A knitted cuff helps to keep it on your wrist, and it’s 100% non-linting and made from all-natural fibers.

 Regular readers of my reviews will know that I love a play on words.
 Mary Moppins has to be right up there for genius-nous?

 This is a high-quality and well constructed, 100% natural wash mitt using pure lambswool, which sits on a real leather backing.
 It’s extremely soft and plush, with a dense covering of wool to clean the most stubborn stains from whatever it is that you’re washing.

-Same as the Mothers wash mitt – it has to washed and dried after every use, and can only be hand-washed and air dried; failure to look after it like this and it’ll be worthless as a soft wash mitt.
+Same as the Mothers wash mitt, it has to be washed and dried after every use, and can only be hand-washed and air-dried; failure to look after it like this and it’ll be worthless as a soft wash mitt.

-There’s not a huge amount to choose from between these two lambswool mitts, aside that the Mothers version has the separate thumb, either product will give you a quality wash without scratching or swirling.
+There’s not a huge amount to choose from between these two lambswool mitts.
+Aside from the Mothers version having a separate thumb, either product will give you a quality wash without scratching or swirling.